-- B. The map must be updated at least every five years and when new information is available and must be made publicly accessible.
-These updates must include delineations and site-specific information contained in the report required by section 19.47.030. - C. The director or council may initiate changes in zoning or conditional zoning ordinances as needed to ensure wetlands depicted in the map are placed in the wetlands overlay district. - 19.47.080.
+- B. The map must be updated and transmitted at least annually every five years and when new information is available and must be made publicly accessible.
+These updates must include delineations and site-specific information contained in the report required by section 19.47.030. - C. The planning director mustor council may initiate changes to in zoning or conditional zoning ordinances as needed to ensure wetlands depicted in the map are placed in the wetlands overlay district. - 19.47.070080.
 Interpretation.
-A. Nothing in this chapter is intended and may not be interpreted to conflict with State or federal law on the same subject matter. - B. Conflicting provisions of this chapter must be abrogated to the extent of the conflict. - C. The provisions of this chapter must be construed, if possible, to be consistent with and in addition to relevant state or federal regulations and statutes. - D. The provisions of this chapter must be construed liberally in favor of wetlands restoration and protection."
+A. Nothing in this chapter is intended and may not be interpreted to conflict with State or federal law on the same subject matter. - B. Conflicting provisions of this chapter must be abrogated to the extent of the conflict. - C. The provisions of this chapter must be construed, if possible, to be consistent with and in addition to relevant state or federal or State regulations and statutes. - D. The provisions of this chapter must be construed liberally in favor of wetlands restoration and protection."